insteps/aport-api/docs/api-json.md

-JSONAPI implementations for aports packages.
+'''JSONAPI''' implementations for aports packages.

 Api is build around packages data and its relationships with other tables in database,